RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.4_secureingressegress.md

 ---

 # Securing Ingress and Egress
-In cases where security is a priority we need to configure specifics around securing ingress and egress traffic.
-TODO more text here with a use case about rogue developers.
+In cases where strict security is required we need to configure specifics around securing ingress and egress traffic.
+Security around egress is often used to lock down and deny access to potentially harmful resources outside the network.
+Additionally, it is a good practice to prevent malicious activities from originating from the cluster.

+You are probably already familiar with basic ingress security concepts.
+Essentially, only exposing particular services to be accessible from outside the cluster and using basic TLS/SSL.
+The service mesh has an ingress router (a standalone Envoy) running by default and we already configured it during the "Deploy MSA" lab.

+An even better way to lockdown inbound traffic for our demo application is to leverage API management in front of all the API services.
+We can do this with a service mesh plugin for 3scale.
+We aren't going to walk through it today with hands-on steps.
+But if that's something that interest you, we can discuss and you can [read more about that here][7] [and here][8].

+For now let's lockdown egress.

 ## Lock Down Egress
-In this example we are going to restrict access to external endpoints to only approved host.
-This is a service mesh
+In this example we are going to restrict access to external endpoints to only approved hosts.
+The service mesh has an egress router (a standalone Envoy) running by default and we just need to configure it.

 istio-system has a config map called `istio` which controls the default for egress security.
 It looks like this: